open-cluster-management-io/policy-collection/community/README.md

     </tr>
   <tr>
     <td><a href="./CM-Configuration-Management/policy-cluster-proxy-sample.yaml">Example of configuring a cluster-wide proxy with a policy:</a> Use this policy to configure a cluster-wide proxy. </td>
-    <td>See the <a href="https://access.redhat.com/documentation/en-us/openshift_container_platform/4.5/html/security/encrypting-etcd#enabling-etcd-encryption_encrypting-etcd"> OpenShift Documentation </a> This policy is only valid for OpenShift 4.x and needs to be adjusted for the proper environment.</td>
+    <td>See the <a href="https://access.redhat.com/documentation/en-us/openshift_container_platform/4.5/html/security/encrypting-etcd#enabling-etcd-encryption_encrypting-etcd"> OpenShift Documentation. </a> This policy is only valid for OpenShift 4.x and needs to be adjusted for the proper environment.</td>
     </tr>
   <tr>
     <td><a href="./CM-Configuration-Management/policy-cluster-dns-sample.yaml">Example of configuring DNS with a policy:</a> Use this policy to configure DNS in your OpenShift Cluster.
 For example, you can remove public DNS. </td>